coderbyheart/blog/_posts/2015-03-07-backup-your-business.md

 ![Five Days' Backup](https://farm2.staticflickr.com/1387/1199598508_44cad279a1_z.jpg?zz=1)

 Software is an amazing thing: a few thousand lines of text can power an entire business.
-One thing should be obvious: make sure you never loose the source code of your business.
+One thing should be obvious: make sure you never lose the source code of your business.
 This is something your technical co-founder will take care of from day one.
 And that creates a problem that I want to shed some light on.

 Making proper backups of software is a complicated task.
 And it usually involves setting up tools and processes that are created with developers in mind.
 It involves things like encryption, off-site copies, grandfathers, fathers and sons.